-Early access is limited to 20 teams per cohort.
+Early access is open — spots are limited.
 Check availability →

-Before Google: How Librarians Organized the World's Knowledge
+Before Google, Librarians Organized Knowledge

 Before Google sorted your search results in milliseconds, there were humans whose entire job was to decide where knowledge lived — and how you'd ever find it.
 Long before algorithms, classification was a human act, loaded with assumptions, worldviews, and extraordinary vision.